An Open GenAI Business Case Analysis Best Practice: A Methodology for Data Program Transformation

 1 Analyze the "As-Is" State:

 • Document the current business processes, workflows, and performance metrics associated with the problem area.
 This includes mapping the sequence of activities, the systems used, and the roles involved.
+This includes mapping the step-by-step flow of activities — showing how tasks progress from one person, system, or decision point to the next — and identifying the key systems and roles involved at each stage.
+The goal is to capture how work currently moves through the process, not to build a detailed technical system diagram.

 • Conduct structured interviews and workshops with stakeholders to understand their day-to-day operations, challenges, and unmet needs.
 The goal is to identify specific pain points and inefficiencies that GenAI could potentially alleviate.